motorrin/Arch_Smart_Update/README.md

 - **🔒 Intelligent Lock File Removal:** Detects a stale `/var/lib/pacman/db.lck` file and uses `fuser` to check if a package manager is actually running.
 If it's a phantom lock, the script safely removes it for you.
 - **🚨 IgnorePkg Conflict Checker:** If you have frozen packages via `pacman.conf`, the script simulates the update in the background and warns you of any dependency breakages caused by skipped packages.
 - **🧩 Seamless Ecosystem Integration:** Full, native support for AUR helpers (`yay`, `paru`), as well as synergy with `eos-update` and `topgrade` to handle your Flatpaks, firmwares, and dotfiles.
+- **🎛️ Smart Configuration Management:** The script separates upstream default configurations from your personal overrides.
+Your custom commands, mirror settings, and specific critical packages are stored safely in ~/.config/arch-smart-update/ and will never be overwritten when the script updates its internal package lists from GitHub.

 ---